tolitius/cault/README.md

 ```

 This will allow to run `vault` commands without a need to logging in to the image.

+> the reason commands will work is because you just `auth`'ed (logged into Vault) with a root token inside the image in the previous step.

 ### Watch Consul logs